-Walnut Creek White Collar Crimes Lawyers
+White Collar Crimes Attorney Bay Area

-Handling Complex Cases in the Bay Area
+Handling Complex Cases in Walnut Creek and Beyond

 Generally, white collar crimes involve deception or an artifice designed to obtain money or property from an individual or business unlawfully.
 The term describes a wide array of conduct that typically is nonviolent and occurs within a corporate setting; however, this might not always be the case.
 Regardless of the specific behavior involved, white collar crimes, which can be prosecuted under state or federal laws, carry harsh penalties that can last a lifetime.
 A conviction may lead not only to prison time and/or fines, but under mandatory restitution laws, may result in the government garnishing or seizing the defendant's property.
 Additionally, a person found guilty of a white collar offense may have trouble resuming their professional career after completing their sentence, as they may be seen as less trustworthy.